llord1/llord1.github.io/07a-LegalSurvey.md

 By naturalization (ordinary)
 By registration (citizenship by investment)
-By registration (adoption, marriage, parental legacy, residency status, administrative discretion) Non-citizen (OECS member state citizen)
+By registration (adoption, marriage, parental legacy, residency status, administrative discretion) Non-citizen (OECS national)
 Non-citizen (other)
 Prefer not to respond

 Citizenship status might indicate a history or lineage of commitment to, and familiarity with, the culture, language, people, and overall development of the country {% cite belton2020comparative hansen1999politics %}.
 At the very least it may indicate a legal tie to a lawyer's practice environment.
-The OECS agreement allows regional professionals ease of employment in neighboring countries {% cite james _brathwaite_2021 %}.
+OECS agreements grant all OECS nationals the right to move, find employment, and access services (including education and healthcare) in the same way nationals of the relevant country do;  this allows for ease of employment of regional professionals {% cite oecs_faq_2020 refugees_refworld_2017 iom_free_2020 james_brathwaite_2021 %}.
 This, therefore, increases the likelihood of increased language diversity at legal firms, and an increased likelihood of different first languages.

 d) Ethnicity/race: